wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

-WP-Members 2.9.8.1 corrects a bug created by the inclusion of the new redirect_to parameter in the login page shortcode.
-If you use this shortcode, you should apply this update.
-WP-Members 2.9.8 is mostly minor updates with the exception of a change to the post meta field used for blocking/unblocking individual posts and pages.
-Be sure to read the release notes prior to updating.
+WP-Members 2.9.9 is mostly minor updates preparing codebase for the 3.0 project.

 == Screenshots ==